23 Traditional Austrian Food Dishes

 Ingredients and Preparation

-Popular Types of Austrian Food
+Popular Types of Austrian Dishes

 Austrian dishes are characterized by their diversity, stemming from the influences of Central European fares and the former Austro-Hungarian Empire.
 It includes a variety of meats like beef, pork, chicken, turkey, and goose.